anuragambuja/data-engineering-gcp/Cloud SQL.md

 - Fully managed Relational database services for MySQL, PostgreSQL & SQL Server.
 No maintenance & auto update.
 Generally used for storing Transactional database
 - Regional Database with 99.95% SLA.
 Multiple zones for high availability and multi-region for backups only.
 - Storage up to 30 TB
 - Vertical Scale up to 96 core & 416 GB Memory.
-No Horizontal Scaling
+Horizontal Scaling with only Read replicas – To transfer workload to other instance.
+If you need horizontal read-write scaling, consider Cloud Spanner.
+Google Cloud SQL supports three read replica scenarios:
+  - Cloud SQL instances replicating from a Cloud SQL primary instances
+  - Cloud SQL instances replicating from an external primary instance
+  - External MySQL instances replicating from a Cloud SQL primary instance.
 - Data is encrypted with Google managed key or CMEK
 - Back-up Database: On-demand Backup and Scheduled backup
 - Database migration service (DMS)
   - migrate data from different SQL system to Cloud SQL
 - Point-in Time Recovery
-- Scale with Read replicas – To transfer workload to other instance
 - Export data: gcloud utility or Cloud Console to SQL/CSV format
 - To failover, the sql instance should not reside in single zone